onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 be visible on the indices list and the harvesting process will start.

 > NOTE: The order of attaching spaces and creating indices does not matter.
-Every index (even these created after attaching spaces) will always process the whole metadata from all attached spaces.
+Every index (even those created after attaching spaces) will always process the whole metadata from all attached spaces.

 ### Removing index